RyanJulyan/Flask-BDA/README.md

 serverless

 ```

+> **Note:** if the package does not install you may need to run the comand as an admin.
+>
+> press the  "Windows-Key" type "cmd", "Right-Click" on the word "Command Prompt" and Select the option "Run as administrator" and then follow the previous steps again

 * Open new terminal
     * "Windows-Key + R" will show you the 'RUN' box
     * Type "cmd" to open the terminal